tsgates/arch-wiki-markdown/wiki/Fcitx.md

 gnome-shell-extension-kimpanel-git package in AUR, which provides a similar user experience as ibus-gjs.

-Since gnome is trying it best to break every input method in GNOME.
-In order to use Fcitx, you need to remove all input source from gnome-control-center , clear all the hotkey for inputmethord and use this command to disable ibus integration:
+Since GNOME is trying its best to break every single input method, in order to use Fcitx, you will need to remove all input sources from gnome-control-center, clear all the hotkeys for input methods and issue the following command to disable iBus integration:

-    $gsettings set org.gnome.settings-daemon.plugins.keyboard active false
+    $ gsettings set org.gnome.settings-daemon.plugins.keyboard active false

 > KDE